AnnKamau/cuddly-hugs/README.md

-CUDDLY HUGS.

-CRAFTING CUDDLY COMPANIONS.

-INTRODUCTION.

-The Project:
-Many people have a special place in their hearts for teddy bears because they represent coziness, nostalgia, and friendship.
-In order to provide a pleasurable user experience, this proposal seeks to provide an innovative online platform where users may purchase their own teddy bears, encouraging connection and personalization.

 # Cuddly Hugs

 Welcome to the Cuddly Hugs teddy bear portfolio website, where warmth and comfort meet creativity.
 Our mission is to showcase a delightful collection of handcrafted teddy bears, each with its own unique story and personality.